leportella/studies/DataScience/Exploratory_Analysis.md

 * **Stem-and-leaf plots** - ometimes easier to make by hand than a histogram, and it tends not to hide any information.
 * **Box-plot** - very good at presenting information about the central tendency, symmetry and skew, as well as outliers, although they can be misleading about aspects such as multimodality.

+### Summarization

+When faced with numerous pieces of data, the goal of the analyst is to construct a terse yet rich mathematical description of the data.
+After reading a long book, one does not recall every individual word, but rather remembers a major themes.
+In a similar way, the data analyst want to come away with a useable and parsimonious description rather than a long list of data.
+An essential concept associated with summarization is that every summary represents a loss of information.

 ## EDA vs Statistics